Collision Geometry

 - Left clicking on an axis of the view cube aligns the camera to look against the direction of the selected axis.

-- Right clicking on the view cube is a shortcut for toggling the lens projection of the camera between pespective and orthographic.
+- Right clicking on the view cube is a shortcut to toggle the projection of the camera lens between pespective and orthographic projection.